ronsap7/ToDo-list/README.md

 # To-Do List

-This is a simple to-do list web application built using HTML, CSS, and JavaScript.
+This is a simple to-do list web application built using HTML, CSS, Bootstrap and JavaScript.
 It allows users to add tasks, mark them as completed, and delete them.

 # Getting Started
 To get started with the project, simply clone the repository and open the index.html file in your browser.